WHO experts signal victory over one of three polio strains

 “We haven’t seen type 3 wildtype in over three years.
 Hopefully very soon we will stop seeing wildtype type 1,” Abramson said.

-The group that he chairs, the WHO’s Strategic Advisory Group of Experts (SAGE), recommends global immunisation policies to the U.N. health agency.
-(Editing by Gareth Jones)
+The group that he chairs, the WHO’s Strategic Advisory Group of Experts (SAGE), recommends global immunization policies to the U.N. health agency.